-An information security management system is the keystone of the ISO 27001 standard.
+An information security management system (ISMS) is the keystone of the ISO 27001 standard.
 The framework is built to provide guidance for building, assessing, maintaining, and improving a secure ISMS.

 What is an Information Security Management System?
 (ISMS)